 Music therapy is regularly used as a way to help manage stress and cope with difficult situations.
 Studies in neuroscience have suggested that music can help the brain rewire itself to learn new skills and/or re-program old pathways into new ones.
 Music can’t erase old memories, but it can possibly help you to see them from a different perspective.

-If you’re curious about how music therapy or GIM can help you, please feel free to contact me.
+If you’re curious about how music therapy or GIM can help you deal with trauma or any other problem, please feel free to contact me.
 I’m always happy to answer your questions!
 You can also watch the video where I discuss this here.
 Or read my previous post about music therapy for treating trauma here.

 ~Stephanie Bolton, MA, MT-BC, FAMI